raspberrypilearning/build-an-octapi/en/step_8.md

 1. Once the server is shut down, remove its micro SD card.

-1. Using an SD card duplicator or a computer which is able to read SD cards, create seven more identical copies of this SD card and insert these into the other servers so that you have a total of eight.
+1. Using an SD card duplicator or a computer which is able to read SD cards, create seven more identical copies of this SD card and insert them into the other servers so that you have a total of eight.